Pennsylvania General Assembly: Legislative sessions

-The General Assembly is a continuing body within the term for which its representatives are elected.
+The General Assembly is a continuing body within the term for which its members are elected.
 It convenes at 12 o'clock noon on the first Tuesday of January each year and then meets regularly throughout the year.
 Both houses adjourn on November 30 in even-numbered years, when the terms of all members of the House and half the members of the Senate expire.
 Neither body can adjourn for more than three days without the consent of the other.

 The governor may call a special session in order to press for legislation on important issues.
 As of 2017, only 35 special sessions have been called in the history of Pennsylvania.

 The General Assembly meets in the Pennsylvania State Capitol in Harrisburg, which was completed in 1906.
-Under the Pennsylvania Constitution, the General Assembly must meet in the City of Harrisburg and can move only if given the consent of both chambers.
+Under the Pennsylvania Constitution, the General Assembly must meet in the city of Harrisburg and can move only if given the consent of both houses.